 Capitec Bank's global scale deposit ratings are Baa3/Prime-3.
-The ratings are underpinned by (1) the bank's overall standalone credit strength (reflected in a baseline credit assessment (BCA) of ba1); and (2) our view that the bank's depositors will likely benefit from government support if necessary, based on its involvement in a market sector that is encouraged by the government to support South Africa's low-income population, and its 4% market share in household deposits as of October 2013 (based on BA900 disclosures).
+The ratings are underpinned by (1) the bank's overall standalone credit strength (reflected in a baseline credit assessment (BCA) of ba1); and (2) our view that the bank's depositors will likely benefit from government support if necessary, based on its involvement in a market sector that is encouraged by the government to support South Africa's low-income population, and its 4.3% market share of household deposits as of March 2014 (based on BA900 disclosures).

-Capitec's ba1 BCA (mapped from the D+ standalone bank financial strength rating) reflects its growing niche franchise in South Africa's unsecured lending market, supported by a higher transactional banking customer base.
-In addition, a growing retail deposit base has reduced funding concentrations and broadened the bank's funding profile.
-The rating also reflects Capitec's strong loss-absorption capacity, which is demonstrated by its robust profitability and solid capitalisation levels.
+Capitec's ba1 BCA (derived from the D+ standalone bank financial strength rating [BFSR]) reflects its growing niche franchise in South Africa's unsecured lending market, supported by its increasing transactional banking customer base.
+As a consequence, the bank's retail deposit base has been growing, thus reducing funding concentrations and broadening its funding profile.
+The rating also reflects Capitec's strong loss-absorption capacity, which is demonstrated by its robust profitability, solid capitalisation levels, and comprehensive provisioning policy which has enabled the bank to counter the currently challenging operating conditions in South Africa's unsecured lending market.

-At the same time, Capitec's ratings also capture its small scale and narrow, undiversified focus on the unsecured lending market, where challenging operating conditions will likely lead to higher loan arrears and provisioning requirements as the loan book seasons, which will, in turn, weigh on profitability metrics.
-The stable outlook on Capitec's ratings reflects our view that the bank's strong loss-absorption capacity and comprehensive provisioning policy counterbalance the aforementioned asset-quality pressures.
+At the same time, Capitec's ratings also capture its small scale and narrow focus on the unsecured lending market, where challenging operating conditions will likely continue to lead to higher loan arrears and provisioning requirements, which will, in turn, weigh on profitability metrics.